zzzprojects/docs/entityframeworkcore.com/pages/model/approach-code-first.md

  - `Add-Migration Initial`

-This command scaffold a migration to create the initial set of tables for your model.
+This command scaffolds a migration to create the initial set of tables for your model.
 When it is executed successfully, then run the following command.

  - `Update-Database` to apply the new migration to the database.
 This command creates the database before applying migrations.